Harsha640/jenkins-practice3/installation.md

 The docker agent configuration is now successful.

-## Change the old sonarqube url with latest public IP in JenkinsFile
+## Change the old sonarqube url with latest public IP in JenkinsFile and need to change docker file.
 ```
 "http://<ec2-instance-public-ip>:9000"
 ```